ld4lt/linguistic-annotation/survey/required-features.md

 List will be used to compile a compliancy table for NIF, Web Annotation and other vocabularies, with primary values `+`, `(+)`, `(-)` and `-`.
 Note: The section numbers below are used to identify entries in the result table.
 Do not change!
 (Instead, mark a section/feature as deprecated if it's dropped or replaced by a different feature request.)

+Add required features for a reference vocabuilary for linguistic annotations on the web here *or* [as an issue](https://github.com/ld4lt/linguistic-annotation/issues).

 ## Table of contents
 (auto-generated using https://magnetikonline.github.io/markdown-toc-generate/, needs to be updated when changes are being made)